apache/spark/docs/cluster-overview.md

 This can use up a significant amount of space over time and will need to be cleaned up.
 With YARN, cleanup is handled automatically, and with Spark standalone, automatic cleanup can be configured with the `spark.worker.cleanup.appDataTtl` property.

+For python, the equivalent `--py-files` option can be used to distribute .egg and .zip libraries to executors.

 # Monitoring